knowledgepixels/nanopub-registry/NOTES.md

 Identifier lists:

-- Each registry keeps multiple add-only lists of identifiers that refer to nanopublications in its store
+- Each registry keeps various public add-only lists of identifiers that refer to nanopublications in its store
 - Each list covers just one pubkey, and can cover either one specific type (e.g. BiodivNanopubs) or all types (_all_)
 - To efficently synchronize them, these lists keep at each position a checksum of the set of contained identifiers, which can be used to identify identical sets even when list ordering is different
+- Per list, a key-value lookup is provided with the checksum as key and the list position as value

+Invalidations (retractions, new versions):

+- If a nanopublication invalidates another nanopublication, then the types of the other nanopublications also apply, so it is added also to all the lists where the invalidated nanopublication belongs
+- Registries provide backlink lookup to find such invalidating nanopublications

 Trusted agents: